solaeus/dust/README.md

     but, to accommodate long-running programs, Dust still requires a memory management strategy.
     Dust's design is to use a separate thread for garbage collection, allowing the main thread to continue executing code while the garbage collector looks for unused memory.
-- **Fast**
+- **Easy**
-  - **Fast Compilation** Despite its compile-time abstractions, Dust should compile and start executing quickly.
-The compilation time should feel negligible to the user.
+  - **Simple Syntax** Dust should be easier to learn than most programming languages.
+Its syntax should be familiar to users of other C-like languages to the point that even a new user can read Dust code and understand what it does.
+Rather than being held back by a lack of features, Dust should be powerful and elegant in its simplicity, seeking a maximum of capability with a minimum of complexity.
-  - **Fast Execution** Dust should be generally faster than Python, Ruby and NodeJS.
-It should be competitive with highly optimized, modern, register-based VM languages like Lua.
-Dust should be bench tested during development to inform decisions about performance.
+  - **Excellent Errors** Dust should provide helpful error messages that guide the user to the source of the problem and suggest a solution.
+Errors should be a helpful learning resource for users rather than a source of frustration.
-  - **Low Resource Usage** Despite its performance, Dust's use of memory and CPU power should be conservative and predictable enough to accomodate a wide range of devices.
+  - **Relevant Documentation** Users should have the resources they need to learn Dust and write code in it.
+They should know where to look for answers and how to reach out for help.

 ## Language Overview